Scabover (Ivermectin 12mg) Tablets

-Treatment of Covid-19 is considered an off-label use for Scabover (Ivermectin) tablets 12mg.
+Treatment with Ivermectin for its antiviral effects against Covid-19 is considered an off-label use for Scabover (Ivermectin) tablets 12mg.
 Please contact your doctor for advice on treatment with Ivermectin and all Covid-19 related matters.

 As a prevention treatment for high risk individuals such as medical staff or those in close contact with Covid-19 patients a dose of ivermectin 0.2mg/kg of body weight is taken on day one, with a second dose in 48 hours followed by a dose every 14 days.

 Please contact us if you need assistance calculating ivermectin dosages for your body weight.

 One Scabover (Ivermectin) 12mg tablet is suitable for those that weigh 51-60 Kg (112-132 pounds).

 One-and-a-quarter Scabover (Ivermectin) 12mg tablets are suitable for those that weigh 61-75 Kg (134-165 pounds).